OthmanGh/UNITEYPULSE/README.md

 > A comprehensive company management platform, empowering businesses to streamline operations and enhance efficiency, ensuring seamless collaboration and productivity across all departments.
 >
-> UNITEY PULSE aims to revolutionize business operations by providing a centralized platform for comprehensive management across all aspects of the organization.
+> UNITY PULSE aims to revolutionize business operations by providing a centralized platform for comprehensive management across all aspects of the organization.
 We aim to simplify tasks such as employee management, finance tracking, task delegation, and communication, ultimately enhancing efficiency and productivity within businesses.

 ### User Stories: